 Other schools of thought have a similarly eclectic approach.
 For example, Gurdjieff’s approach was to adopt methods that others prove effective.
 He researched a variety of different practices.
 He experimented to see what works.
 After all, human physiology hasn’t changed in thousands of years.
 So, the work of the ancient pioneers stands the test of time.

-Practices that Produce Results ― Spiritual Technologies
+Producing Results ― Spiritual Technologies

 Spiritual technologies are tools for exploring consciousness.
 They result from generations of research by cultures around the world.
 These processes stand up to the test of science.
 They are repeatable and measurable.
 They do not require belief in religious doctrine.